termsurf/base-book/text/syntax.md

-# The Syntax of BaseLink
+# The Syntax of BaseNote

 ## Overview

-BaseLink uses LinkText for its syntax.
+BaseNote uses LinkText for its syntax.
 LinkText is a little more than a markup language, tending toward a programming language.
 It is a way to model information and computation in an easy to read and write format, suitable for hierarchical note taking and other means of capturing data